 Dr Gilly Carr (Project lead, website owner and prisoner biography researcher)

 Dr Gilly Carr is a Senior Lecturer and Academic Director of Archaeology at the University of Cambridge Institute of Continuing Education.
 She is also a Fellow and Director of Studies in Archaeology at St Catharine’s College, Cambridge.
 She works in the fields of conflict archaeology and post-conflict heritage studies.
 Since 2007 she has been carrying out fieldwork in the Channel Islands, where she has a particular interest in victims of Nazism.
 She has had many heritage projects within this theme in the Channel Islands, including the excavation of a labour camp in Jersey.
-Her exhibition ‘On British Soil: Victims of Nazi persecution in the Channel Islands’ was at the Wiener Library in London from October 2017 – February 2018.
-She is a member of the UK delegation of IHRA (the International Holocaust Remembrance Alliance), and has over 60 publications within her areas of interest, of which ten are authored or edited volumes.
+Her exhibition ‘On British Soil: Victims of Nazi persecution in the Channel Islands’ was at the Wiener Library in London from October 2017 – February 2018 and Guernsey Museum in the Spring of 2019.
+It will be moving to Caen in France in 2021.
+Gilly is a member of the UK delegation of IHRA (the International Holocaust Remembrance Alliance), an advisor to the UK Holocaust Memorial and Learning Centre in Westminster, and has over 65 publications within her areas of interest, of which thirteen are authored or edited volumes.

 More details can be found at:

 Gilly Carr wishes to claim intellectual copyright for the written prisoner profiles presented on this website.